 - Factor in Fixer-Upper Costs: Those under 35 and households earning $57,000 or less tended to spend more on making their new house a home, possibly because younger homebuyers go for houses that need more inside work from the get-go.

 - Consider Your Custom Needs: But owners of newly constructed houses aren't much better off, either.
 "People may move into a house with all new appliances but may not like how they fit with the décor, so they’ll replace them," the study's co-author, Ephraim Benmelech, told MarketWatch.

 - Be Ready for Surprises: Beyond a new living room sectional or washer/dryer, sudden home repairs can pop up even in the newest of buildings.
-"Being a homeowner often comes with surprises, like a burst pipe in the middle of the night that needs to be fixed right away," said LearnVest planner, Tom Gilmour, CFP®.
+"Being a homeowner often comes with surprises, like a burst pipe in the middle of the night that needs to be fixed right away," says financial planner Tom Gilmour, CFP®.
 "So you need to be financially ready for these surprises, which means you shouldn’t deplete your emergency fund for expenses like furniture or remodeling."

 Budgeting ahead of time means you can rest easy when you want to upgrade your IKEA furniture — and then some — after moving in.